calc33/PSSigntools/README.md

 ~~Sign/updatevsto works on the assumption that only one valid Code signing certificate is registered on the computer.
-When you renew the certificate, you will need uninstall old certificate.~~ When multiple Code signing certificates are registered, use latest certificate.
+When you renew the certificate, you will need uninstall old certificate.~~

+Now use latest certificate when multiple Code signing certificates are registered.

 Timestamp server uses DigiCert(http://timestamp.digicert.com).
 It is embedded in script, so if you want to change timestamp server, you have to change script.